 February 26: The Earth and I by Frank Asch; Help us protect nature!

 March 12: Flashlight by Lizi Boyd; Do you know how to survive in the outdoors?
 Learn how to have a safe and fun camping trip!

-March 26: The Disappearing Caterpillar by Rock DeDonato; Learn how caterpillars transform into butterflies!
+March 26: The Disappearing Caterpillar by Rick DeDonato; Learn how caterpillars transform into butterflies!

 April 2: A Beetle is Shy by Dianna Hutts Aston; Learn to love the slippery, slimy, creepy, and crawly creatures with a hands-on visit from Kim’s Cold Blooded Creatures!
 Registration required.

 April 16: Michael Recycle Meets Litterbug Dug by Ellie Bethel & Recycle Everyday by Nancy Elizabeth Wallace; Play games to learn the dos and don’ts of recycling!

 May 14: Tops & Bottoms by Janet Stevens & Compost Stew by Mary McKenna Siddals; Smell the spring air with a hike on the nature preserve!

 May 21: Near One Cattail by Anthony D. Frederick & Eliza and the Dragonfly by Susie Caldwell Rinehart; Explore the hidden wildlife and importance of Swaner’s wetland habitat!

 Swaner Youth Programs are conducted in partnership with Utah State University Extension 4-H.